davidwgillman/davidwgillman.github.io/ladsworkshop/schedule.md

 The workshop will consist of three talks and two panels each day.

 ## Panel topics
-- Modernizing the undergraduate statistics curriculum
+- Statistics in the Data Science Curriculum
-- Consulting and Clinics, or Solving Other People's Data Problems
+- Computer Science in the Data Science Curriculum
-- Data science in the CS curriculum
+- Solving Other People's Data Problems: Consulting
-- Educating data literate citizens
+- Educating a Data Literate Generation

 Detailed schedule to appear.